InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Introduction

 Generally, There are mainly two challenges in designing the inference optimization techniques for log parsing workloads. \textbf{\textit{C1: Prefix caching imposes strict requirements on same prefix tokens}}, as the KV cache contains unique positional embeddings within the original statement and the dependencies between the tokens of the sentence.
-However, log parsing prompts are dynamic across requests, characterized by varying in-context learning (ICL) examples and permutation\cite{xu2024divlog}, which often leads to prefix cache misses.
-Existing methods\cite{zheng2024batchllm,databasekvcache} attempt to mitigate this by reordering requests to group those with identical prefixes for batch processing, however, these approach is not suitable for online requests. \textbf{\textit{C2: Rapid configuration adaptation for dynamic log parsing workloads}}.
+However, log parsing prompts are dynamic across requests, characterized by varying in-context learning (ICL) examples and permutation\cite{xu2024divlog}, which often lead to prefix cache missing. \textbf{\textit{C2: Rapid configuration adaptation for dynamic log parsing workloads}}.
 Logs generated by different software systems exhibit distinct characteristics and token distributions, necessitating tailored configurations for optimal performance.
 Existing tuning methods such as Bayesian Optimization\cite{scoot,zhang2021restune,cherrypick} and Reinforcement Learning\cite{cdbtune,li2019qtune,deepcat} demand extensive online trials.
 This renders them impractical for online inference tasks that demand swift configuration tuning\cite{zhu2025rockhopper}.